SDU-eScience/UCloud/infrastructure/wiki/README.md

 ### External Libraries

-SDUCloud depends on various external libraries.
+UCloud depends on various external libraries.
 [Gradle](https://gradle.org) is used for the backend system.
 [NPM](https://npmjs.com) is used for frontend dependencies.